-- (v) Minimum lot size shall be one (1) acre for townhouse projects or complexes with a minimum of two thousand (2,000) square feet of lot area for each dwelling unit. - (vi) A minimum of forty (40) percent of the total area developed for townhouses shall be designated as open space.
-The Mayor and Council shall have the option to require all or a portion of the open space to be "public open space" or "dedicated open space", with appropriate conditions for maintenance and use.
+- (v) Minimum lot size shall be one (1) acre for townhouse projects or complexes with a minimum of two thousand (2,000) square feet of lot area for each dwelling unit. - (vi) A minimum of forty (40) percent of the total area developed for townhouses shall be designated to open space.
+The Mayor and Council shall have the option to require all or a portion of the open space to "public open space" or "dedicated open space", with appropriate conditions.

-- (vii) Notwithstanding the foregoing, for townhouses which are part of a Traditional Neighborhood Design residential subdivision, the requirements of subsections (iii), (v) and (vi) above shall not apply, and, instead, the open space formula set forth in Section 8.G.(2)(a) (Middletown Subdivision Regulations) shall apply and the minimum lot size shall be 1,800 square feet. - (viii) The building height of any building shall not exceed three (3) stories or forty (40) feet.
+- (vii) Notwithstanding the foregoing, for townhouses which are part of a Traditional Neighborhood Design residential subdivision, the requirements of subsections (iii), (v) and (vi) above shall not apply, and, instead, the open space formula set forth in Section 8 G(2)(a) shall apply and the minimum lot size shall be 1,800 square feet. - (viii) The building height of any building shall not exceed 3 stories or 40 feet.

-- (a) In order to encourage superior designed projects, and in order to better promote the goals of good planning, the Town Council may grant conditional use approval for a "Planned Neighborhood Design" of garden apartments, row dwellings, single-family dwellings, and/or townhouses subject to the following conditions: - (i) The minimum site area for the overall project shall not be less than ten (10) acres. - (ii) The maximum building height shall be four (4) stories or fifty (50) feet. - (iii) For projects which will be "age-restricted" by appropriate deed restrictions which comply with applicable federal law, a density bonus of up to twenty-five (25%) percent may be granted. - (iv) Other applicable setback requirements, area limitations, open space requirements, or other restrictions applicable to garden apartments, row dwellings, single-family dwellings and townhouses may be lessened or waived by Town Council as part of the conditional use approval, provided that Town Council determines that such lessening or waiver will result in a superior project, better aesthetics, or an overall enhanced project, all in accordance with the goals and policies of the Town's comprehensive plan.
+- (a) In order to encourage superior designed projects, and in order to better promote the goals of good planning, the Town Council may grant conditional use approval for a "Planned Neighborhood Design" of garden apartments, row dwellings, single-family dwellings, and/or townhome subject to the following conditions: - (i) The minimum site area for the overall project shall not be less than 10 acres. - (ii) The maximum building height shall be 4 stories or 50 feet. - (iii) For projects which will be "age-restricted" by appropriate deed restrictions which comply with applicable federal law, a density bonus of up to twenty-five (25%) percent may be granted. - (iv) Other applicable setback requirements, area limitations, open space requirements, or other restrictions applicable to garden apartments, row dwellings, single-family dwellings and townhouses may be lessened or waived by Town Council as part of the conditional use approval, provided that Town Council determines that such lessening or waiver will result in a superior project, better aesthetics, or an overall enhanced project, all in accordance with the goals and policies of the Town's comprehensive plan.

-4.F.
-R-MH District: Mobile Home Residential
+4. F. R-MH District: Mobile Home Residential

-In an R-MH district, no building or premises shall be used and no building shall be erected or altered which is arranged, intended or designed to be used, except of one or more of the following uses and complying with the requirements indicated.
+In an R-MH District, no building or premises shall be used and no building shall be erected or altered which is arranged, intended or designed to be used, except of one or more of the following uses and complying with the requirements indicated.